Motivating Annual Giving Team

-Leading an advancement effort is no small undertaking.
+Leading an annual giving program is no small undertaking.
 Doing it well requires setting clear goals, developing and implementing a strong plan, and evaluating performance along the way.
-Given all of the moving parts, it’s no surprise that those who gravitate towards a career in advancement like it when things run smoothly and according to plan.
+Given all of the moving parts, it’s no surprise that those who gravitate towards a career in annual giving like it when things run smoothly and according to plan.
 It’s a good day when the big mailing drops on time, when donor pledges are fulfilled, and when appeal codes are properly printed on all of the reply cards.

 But in reality, things don’t always go according to plan.
 Sometimes there are little bumps in the road that can lead to frustrations.
 And if they’re not overcome, those frustrations can quickly affect the morale of the entire staff.
 With this in mind, the industry’s strongest leaders know that motivating their team is a critical component of their job.